Blake's 7: Production history

-Terry Nation had the idea for Blake's 7 in a moment of inspiration during a pitch meeting with Ronnie Marsh, a BBC drama executive.
+Blake's 7 was created by Terry Nation, an experienced television scriptwriter who had previously created the Daleks for Doctor Who and created the post-apocalyptic fiction drama series Survivors.
+He had the idea for Blake's 7 in a moment of inspiration during a pitch meeting with Ronnie Marsh, a BBC drama executive.
 Marsh was intrigued and immediately commissioned a pilot script.
 When he had seen the draft, Marsh approved Blake's 7 for full development.
 David Maloney, an experienced BBC director, was assigned to produce the series and Chris Boucher was engaged as script editor.
 Nation was commissioned to write the thirteen episodes.
 Boucher's task was to expand and develop Nation's first drafts into workable scripts, but this became increasingly difficult as Nation started running out of ideas.
 Meanwhile, Maloney was struggling with the low budget available given the need for action and special effects.
-Despite these challenges Blake's 7 was very popular, with some episodes exceeding ten million viewers.
+Despite these challenges, Blake's 7 was very popular, with some episodes exceeding ten million viewers.
 A second series was quickly commissioned.

 The BBC engaged new writers for the subsequent series.
 It was decided that one of the regular characters should die, to demonstrate that Blake and his crew were not invincible.
 Gan, played by David Jackson, was chosen because Gan had been under-used and was the least popular character.
 Although ratings declined compared to the first series, the BBC commissioned a third.
 When Gareth Thomas and Sally Knyvette decided not to return, new characters were required so that the story could continue without its titular character.
 Suggestions for a replacement actor for Blake were rejected and Avon became more prominent in the story.
 New characters Del Tarrant, portrayed by Steven Pacey, and Dayna Mellanby, portrayed by Josette Simon, were introduced.